 P–osture – Be mindful of your posture throughout the day.
 When your body is in proper alignment, all your body systems work optimally.
 You’re also less likely to favor muscle groups, which over time can make you vulnerable to injury.
 So, sit up straight and lift and open your shoulders.
 When you get up from your chair, pay attention to how you stand and move.
 The beginning of good posture is becoming aware of how you carry your body right now, so you can correct it going forward.

 R–epitition – Repeated activities will build strength, whether you are lifting two ten pound weights or a toddler.
-Use the time you are with your kids to play and lift them.
+Use the time with your kids to play and lift them.
 Make sure you are in good alignment, bend your knees when lifting, and stop if you start to feel sore.
 Make it fun and include the kids.
 Do leg lifts while you’re standing at the stove or sink, controlling your movements, or practice “ballet” with your little girl.
 Kids love it when their parents enter their world, and you can exercise at the same time.

 A–dapting movements – You should never feel pain, so if you do stop!
 Overdoing exercise whether in the gym or at home will only result in injury.
 Think of exercise as part of your everyday routine, some days you have more energy than others (and more sleep) so adjust your daily activities to meet your needs if you can.
 Give yourself some grace if you need to, there will be plenty of days ahead when you can pick up the pace and do more repetitions.
 Use time in the car driving or standing at the grocery store to engage your muscles, simply tightening your calves, thighs, and buttocks when you think of it.

 C–ore muscles – The focal point of Pilates exercise is our core muscles, the area between the navel and the pubic bone.
 If you have not done Pilates before, it will take some practice to learn how to engage these muscles.
-Simply start by drawing in your belly button towards your spine.
+Simply start by drawing your belly button towards your spine.
 In a Pilates class, you learn how to control these muscles and how they connect with your entire body.
 You learn to use your core muscles whether you are lifting your leg or twisting your torso.
 Drawing your belly button in and identifying your core muscles takes repetition, with best results when done periodically throughout your day.

 T –raining your muscles – All of these elements work together to train your muscles to be stronger, longer and more flexible.
 When you repeat movements you create muscle memory, so train your muscles the way you’d like them to be.
 You’ve heard the old adage “Use it or lose it,” this totally applies to physical fitness.
 Whatever you do, be aware of your posture and repeat it, ideally throughout the day, or at least 3-5 times a week.